flutter-cavalry/bull_fs/README.md

+> [!WARNING]
+> Experimental.
+Expect breaking changes and don't use it in production.

 # bull_fs

 Unified file system APIs for local file system (Dart IO), Android SAF, and iOS / macOS `NSFileCoordinator` (mostly for iCloud access).